Robin McGauley

 Robin McGauley is an artist and silversmith living and working in Kitchener, Ontario, Canada.

 Robin fabricates small sculptures and jewellery in silver that symbolize the preciousness of life.
 At the heart of her work is an interest in the wholesome qualities of smallness.
 In her practice, Robin uses the miniature scale as a metaphor for the inner life and the space where intimate connection is cultivated and known.
-Robin draws on memories of tender moments in life to create sculptures that evoke delight and engage the imagination.
+She is inspired by memories of tender moments in life to create pieces that evoke delight and spark the imagination.

-She studied silversmithing at Nova Scotia College of Art and Design, Vancouver Community College and the Haliburton School of Art and Design.
-Her academic background, including a Bachelor of Arts from Queen’s University, a Master of Divinity from Vancouver School of Theology and a post-graduate certificate in Expressive Arts from Haliburton School of Art and Design, have influenced and enriched her artistic practice, creating a multi-layered approach to artistic expression.
+Robin studied silversmithing at Nova Scotia College of Art and Design, Vancouver Community College and Haliburton School of Art and Design.
+Her academic background includes a Bachelor of Arts from Queen’s University, a Master of Divinity from Vancouver School of Theology and a post-graduate certificate in Expressive Arts from Haliburton School of Art and Design.

-Robin’s small silver sculptures have been exhibited in juried exhibitions at Homer Watson Gallery and Cambridge Art Galleries.
-Her piece titled ‘Place for a Picnic’ received an award from the Homer Watson Gallery jurors.
+Robin’s small silver sculptures have been shown in exhibitions at Homer Watson Gallery and Cambridge Art Galleries.
+Her piece titled ‘Place for a Picnic’ received an award from the Homer Watson Gallery in the juried exhibition ‘Along the Grand’.

 Robin McGauley - CV